Stark–Minis duel

-After a series of verbal insults and a formal challenge, Philip Minis shot and killed James Stark in Savannah's City Hotel on August 10, 1832.
+After a series of verbal insults and a formal challenge, Philip Minis shot and killed James Stark in the former City Hotel, Savannah, Georgia, on August 10, 1832.

-The Principals
+The principals

 Born in 1805, Philip Minis was a physician and scion of an old Savannah family.
 James Jones Stark was a resident of Glynn County and member of the Georgia state legislature.

 The friction between Stark and Minis dated at least to the spring of 1832.
 According to Richard D. Arnold, a friend of Minis's, Stark insulted the absent Minis in Luddington's barroom, calling him a "damned Jew" who "ought to be pissed upon" and so forth.
 He declined to repeat the insults in Minis's presence and offered a private explanation deemed acceptable by a friend of Minis.
 According to Minis's sister Sarah, Stark made anti-Semitic comments directly to Minis in April but offered an apology.

 In July, Stark denied having apologized for his comments.
 Minis then wrote to demand an apology or satisfaction, and Stark agreed to the duel.

-The Duel
+The duel

 On August 9, the seconds (Thomas Wayne for Stark and Charles Spalding for Minis) began their negotiations.
 Spalding did not agree to Wayne's proposal of rifles at Scriven's Ferry, South Carolina later in the afternoon.
 He objected that Minis's rifle (an unusual choice of weapon) was being repaired, and that the duel should be delayed at least until the following day.
 Stark and Wayne nonetheless crossed the river to Scriven's Ferry, discharged rifles, and declared victory.
 Their belligerence during a meeting on the street, coupled with rumors of Minis's cowardice, ensured the affair would not rest.

 On August 10, Minis and Spalding went to the barroom of the City Hotel; when informed of their presence, Stark and Wayne came downstairs.
 Minis called Stark a coward.
 Stark may have produced or reached for a pistol (accounts varied) and Minis shot him through the chest, killing him.
 Minis's friends persuaded him to relinquish his weapon to Spalding (though not before he threatened to fire into the crowd) and withdraw to his office to await the sheriff, who arrived within the hour.
 The coroner's inquest returned a verdict of deliberate murder.